Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Classical field of an oscillating electric dipole undergoing periodic motion

-using the Lamb-Dicke parameter $\eta_z = \sqrt{k_0^2/(2M\nu_z)}$.
-Note that the term $\propto \partial_z\EE_{\rm dip}(\rr, \omega -\nu_z)$ is of \emph{exactly} the same form as the term $\propto \partial_z \bar{\bar{G}}$ in Eq.~\eqref{eq:field_with_recoil}.
-Classically, as evident from Eq.~\eqref{eq.E_osc_classical}, this correction to the field interferes with the bare field $\EE_{\rm dip}(\rr, \omega)$.
-This occurs because the mechanical driving is coherent.
-In the case considered in the main text, the system will be in a superposition of two term: the bare field with no phonons and the modified field with one phonon.
-As a result, there is no interference of the bare and modified fields.
-Finally, the term $\propto \partial_z\EE_{\rm dip}(\rr, \omega + \nu_z)$ corresponds to the absorption of a phonon.
-This process is not included in our quantum description, as we assume the array to initially be in its motional ground state.
+In the case considered in the main text, the system exists in a superposition of two terms: the bare field with no phonons and the modified field with one phonon.
+As a result, there is no interference between the bare and modified fields.
+Finally, the term proportional to $\partial_z\EE_{\rm dip}(\rr, \omega + \nu_z)$ corresponds to the absorption of a phonon.
+This process is not included in our quantum description, as we assume the array is initially in its motional ground state.